cngshow/isaac_rest/API ChangeLog.md

 *** Don't forget to update the value in the class RestSystemInfo ***

 * 2017/05/16 - 1.11.0
-    * Changed the RestStampedVersion object, removing authorSequence, moduleSequence and pathSequence - replacing them with author, module and path - which are now UUIDs, instead of sequences.
+    * Changed the RestStampedVersion object, removing authorSequence, moduleSequence and pathSequence - replacing them with authorUUID, moduleUUID and pathUUID - which are now UUIDs, instead of sequences.

 * 2017/05/16 - 1.10.1